Restenneth Priory

 The medieval monastery

-Restenneth Priory appears to have been founded in the early 1100s, although we don’t know by whom.
+Restenneth Priory appears to have been founded in the early 1100s, probably by King Malcolm III and Saint Margaret.
 Alexander I is said to have transferred the annals of Iona to the church here.
 The earliest dateable masonry, found at the bottom of the tower, shows there was a church here by his reign, from 1107-24.

-Alexander’s younger brother David I (1124-1153) is said to have established the priory of Augustinian canons, which later became a daughter house of Jedburgh Abbey.
+David I's (1124-1153) grandson, Malcolm IV (1153-1165), is said to have established the priory of Augustinian canons, which later became a daughter house of Jedburgh Abbey.
 The priory suffered badly during the Wars of Independence with England in the early 1300s.
-By 1501 there were just two canons in residence.
+By 1501 it was said there were just two canons in residence.

 King Robert I ‘The Bruce’ buried his infant son John, twin of David II, here in the early 1300s.